14 Dynamics In Healthy Relationships

 Posted March 19, 2017 | Reviewed by Davia Sills

 Developing a synthesis of relationship principles

-The authors incorporate multiple models and cite supporting scientific studies, drawing on attachment theory and interdependence theory as the two most influential over-arching frameworks, in addition to drawing upon risk regulation theory, self-expansion theory, the communal/exchange model, the interpersonal process model of intimacy, and the vulnerability-stress-adaptation model.
+The authors incorporate multiple models and cite supporting scientific studies, drawing on attachment theory and interdependence theory as the two most influential overarching frameworks, in addition to drawing upon risk regulation theory, self-expansion theory, the communal/exchange model, the interpersonal process model of intimacy, and the vulnerability-stress-adaptation model.

 Much of what the authors review is familiar and immediately relevant.
 The work is clear and logically organized, with practical implications.
-The fourteen factors are comprehensive and intuitive, often immediately relevant for thorny relationship situations.
+The 14 factors are comprehensive and intuitive, often immediately relevant for thorny relationship situations.

 Readers can go to the original publication for more detail and specific references.
 Future research could examine the factors they have developed to determine if they are fully independent of one another, or break down into fewer factors.

 The factors described by Finkel, Simpson, and Eastwick are distinct from one another, though interrelated, in how they influence relationships.
 The 14 core principles are organized into sets as follows:

 1. What is a relationship?
 Uniqueness, Integration, Trajectory

 2. How do relationships operate?
 Evaluation, Responsiveness, Resolution, Maintenance

 3. What tendencies do people bring into their relationships?
 Predisposition, Instrumentality, Standards